 Using wire is such a fun and creative way to make jewellery and once you’ve mastered the technique, there will be no stopping you!
 But first, you need to know what tools you need to get started and what each tool is used for.

-The beauty of wire wrapping is that you don’t need many tools, so it’s an inexpensive way to get into jewellery making before heading into other techniques such as stone setting.
+The beauty of wire work is that you don’t need many tools, so it’s an inexpensive way to get into jewellery making before heading into other techniques such as metalsmithing.

 Round nose pliers will be the most valuable pliers in your kit.
 They are used for bending wire smoothly, creating loops, jump rings and other findings.

 Snipe nose pliers, also known as chain nose pliers are great for bending metal sheet and wire.
 They have a tapered jaw, so they are great for closing jump rings and crimps.

 Flat nose pliers have wide, flat jaws which is great for gripping wide surfaces, bending angles and opening jump rings.

 When practicing your wire work technique, it may be frustrating when your wire gets bent and you can’t straighten it again.
 That’s when nylon jaw pliers come in!
 Use these to straighten out your wire, they won’t scratch or damage your work.